japkit/japkit/README.md

 }
 ```
 - The trigger annotation @DTO is copied onto the generated class (since it might provide metadata of use in subsequent code generators).
-- The annotation value "shadow" is set to true.
+- The annotation value `shadow` is set to true.
 This tells japkit to not trigger code generation again (this time with PersonDTO as source class).
-- An @Generated annotation is added that tells the source class for code generation.
+- An `@Generated` annotation is added that tells the source class for code generation.
 - The PersonDTO implements Person and has all expected fields and accessors.